werwack/gp3-layers-template-list/README.md

 ## Installation

 ## Use

 Once installed, the add-on panel appears in the N-tabs of the viewport under the name "Layers List".

 Click on it, and select a Grease Pencil object in the scene.
-The
+The layers are then displayed in the

 ## Current limitations

-This implementation is facing 2 major limitations:
+At the moment this implementation is facing several limitations:

-* **Whenever the layers structure of the Grease Pencil object is changed, a manual action has to be done to refresh the add-on UI**
+* **Whenever the layers structure of the Grease Pencil object is changed, a manual action has to be done to refresh the layers list.**
-  Indeed, at the moment,
+  Indeed, at the moment, the Python API is still not fully stable and has 2 issues preventing the layers structure to send notifications when it is changed (from an operator such as Add or Remove Layer, or from a drag and drop for example).

 * **Layer and Layer Group colors are not supported** This will be the case on Blender 4.4.

-* Drag and drop not working
+* Drag and drop of layers and layer groups is not supported.
+This behavior is currently not supported by the template list component of the Python API.

-* order not respected with empty layer groups
+* Empty layer groups may have a wrong position in the tree.
+This has no impact on the grease pencil object display though because they are empty.